kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ### What Can We Create?

-Go to [https://aframe.io/](https://aframe.io/) to view example projects that were built using A-Frame.
+Go to [https://aframe.io/](https://aframe.io/) to explore example projects.

 >Navigate within a scene by using WASD and arrow keys.
 Click and drag to turn.